Matthtica/printer-server/README.md

 Printer server written in pure rust

 ## All the available routes
-- `localhost:4590/printer-names` for the list of available printers by name
+- `localhost:4590/printer-names` for the list of printer names available on the device
 - `localhost:4590/print/[printer-name]` to print the document with the specified `printer-name`

 ## Build instruction